AleksandraCislowski/animal-shelter-website/README.md

 # "High Paw!"

 My second website created to learn how to build a user form, accordion with some questions and a carousel with some pictures.
-I also learned how to use grid layout.
+I also learned how to use grid layout, as well as multipage website.

 ## Information